 1 Year 3 Years 5 Years 10 Years

-Class I Shares \$108 \$352 \$616 \$1,368
+Class I Shares \$108 \$356 \$624 \$1,390

-Class II Shares 133 430 749 1,651
+Class II Shares 133 434 757 1,672

-Class IV Shares 108 352 616 1,368
+Class IV Shares 108 356 624 1,390

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 127.30% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 49.77% of the average value of its portfolio.

 Under normal circumstances, the Fund invests at least 80% of its net assets in equity securities (primarily common stocks) issued by small-cap companies.
-The Fund uses a value style of investing, which means that it invests in small-cap companies that the Fund's subadvisers believe may have good earnings growth potential, but which the market has undervalued.
+The Fund uses a value style of investing, which means that it invests in smallcap companies that the Fund's subadvisers believe may have good earnings growth potential, but which the market has undervalued.
 The Fund also invests in stocks that are not well recognized and stocks of special situation companies and turnarounds (companies that have experienced significant business problems but which a subadviser believes have favorable prospects for recovery).
 The Fund may invest in real estate securities, including real estate investment trusts ("REITs"), and may invest up to 20% of its total assets in equity securities of foreign companies.
 The Fund also may invest in initial public offerings ("IPOs") of small companies to capitalize on the opportunity for growth although such IPOs may not be available for investment by the Fund and the impact of any such IPO would be uncertain.
 The Fund may invest in any economic sector and, at times, emphasize one or more particular industries or sectors.
-The Fund generally considers selling a security when its market capitalization exceeds the small-cap range, it reaches a target price, fails to perform as expected, or when other opportunities appear more attractive.
-The Fund may engage in frequent and active trading of portfolio securities.
+The Fund generally considers selling a security when its market capitalization exceeds the smallcap range, it reaches a target price, fails to perform as expected, or when other opportunities appear more attractive.
 The Fund may also enter into repurchase agreements to generate additional income.

 The Fund consists of two portions managed by different subadvisers acting independently with respect to the assets of the Fund they manage.
 Nationwide Fund Advisors ("NFA") is the Fund's investment adviser and, subject to the approval of the Board of Trustees of Nationwide Variable Insurance Trust (the "Trust"), selects the Fund's subadvisers and monitors their performance on an ongoing basis.
 NFA also determines the amount of Fund assets to allocate to each subadviser.
 NFA has chosen the Fund's current subadvisers because they approach investing in small-cap securities in a different manner from each other.
-For example, as of the date of this Prospectus, one subadviser invests in small-cap value stocks using a multidimensional investment process that combines finance and behavioral theory and guantitative and statistical methods, while the other subadviser uses an actively managed bottom-up stock selection process for choosing securities across the small-cap equity market universe.
+For example, as of the date of this Prospectus, one subadviser invests in small-cap value stocks using a multidimensional investment process that combines finance and behavioral theory and quantitative and statistical methods, while the other subadviser uses an actively managed bottom-up stock selection process for choosing securities across the small-cap equity market universe.
 In allocating assets between the subadvisers, NFA seeks to increase diversification among securities and investment styles in order to potentially increase the possibility for investment return and reduce risk and volatility.